Recall Can Save Your Dog's Life

 Leave It Command

-Leave it is the basic dog training command you use to tell your dog not
+Leave it is the basic dog training command to tell your dog not

 to pick up something it's approaching.
 This command can prevent it